GadgetSeed/gadgetseed/shell/SHELL.md

-# GadgetSeed Command Shell
+# GadgetSeed command shell

-GadgetSeed has a command shell primarily for debugging systems and applications.
+GadgetSeed has a command shell primarily intended for system and application debugging.

-## How to use
+## How to Use

-Command shells are usually available from the serial interface.
+The command shell is usually available from the serial interface.
-Please connect via the serial terminal software from the PC.
+Please connect from the PC via the serial terminal software.
-The following is an example of launching the STM32F769NIH6 command shell:
+The following is an example of starting the command shell of STM32F769NIH6.

 ```
 GadgetSeed Ver.
 0.9.9